 A search for a stable self-image is echoed in writers’ longing for the bedrock of an intransient home from which a realized personhood can emerge, as if our selves originate fully-formed from birth.
 This is the attic of Bachelard’s reverie, or Perec’s ‘places that are stable, unmoving, intangible, untouched and almost untouchable, unchanging, deeprooted…’ (Perec 2008, 191).
-More , Stephen S. Hall has posited that ‘we need some secure oasis of order, even if only a memory (or a fiction), as a home port for our various explorations, our attempts to make sense of the unknown.
+More recently, Stephen S. Hall has posited that ‘we need some secure oasis of order, even if only a memory (or a fiction), as a home port for our various explorations, our attempts to make sense of the unknown.
 This is the place we call "home," which appears on page one of every private atlas’ (Hall 2003, 19).
 Each of these authors is attempting to concretely locate the myth of infantile security.

 The physicalizing of abstraction is part of what gives a map its power, as I discussed in relation to Wood’s theories earlier.
 Bechdel’s preoccupation with verifiability impels her to situate her maps within this authoritative Western mapping tradition.
 This is not particular to Bechdel by any means, as there is often an impulse to authenticate the recollections of a child narrator, due to the remote nature of the events depicted.
-Hugh Brogan believes that internal verifiability and consistency within the text/map relationship is just as crucial as external corroboration.
-Including a map within the text is a promise of consistent self-referentiality.
+When the autobiographical map is incorporated into another narrative medium, such as comics, its internal story-world enters into a relationship with the wider text.
+Hugh Brogan believes that internal verifiability and consistency within the text/map relationship is just as crucial as external corroboration in the physical world.
+Including a map within the text is a promise of consistent self-referentiality within the narrative structure.
 'Statements are made in the texts that can be verified by the maps; details in the maps can be confirmed or explained in the texts’ (Brogan 2003, 151).
 These maps also give readers cues as to the scale of the narrative and implicitly situate them within the real or text-world.

 Non-representational Mapping

 When maps appear in travelogues, it is often in this situating function.
 In Lucy Knisley’s An Age of License, two maps appear early on in the narrative, in the section I am calling the prologue, before the trip that is the main thrust of the book commences (Knisley 2014).
 At this point in the memoir, the locations on the map are still abstract possibilities for both Knisley and the reader.
 These maps situate the reader and align the reader’s perspective with Knisley’s.
 Once the reader leaves the prologue and we enter the main corpus of the narrative, where Lucy is embodied in these places, there are no maps.
-This is indicative of a shift in authority from a representational to non-representational model, using the term as Thrift does in a geographical context.
+This is indicative of a shift in authority from a representational to a non-representational model, using the term as Thrift does in a geographical context.
 Here, non-representational theory (NRT) shifts the focus of analysis from concrete cultural production to more ineffable, performative constructions of personhood (Jones and Garde-Hansen 2012a, 2-5).